Horbenkodev/hugo-blog/content/posts/knowledge-management-across-agile-project-teams/index.md

 ### 2. Pair programming

-Pair programming is a popular <a href="https://anadea.info/blog/best-practices-when-managing-a-distributed-team" target="_blank">software development</a> technique in which two programmers work together on a single workstation.
+Pair programming is a popular software development technique in which two programmers work together on a single workstation.
 This technique can also be applied to the agile project teams with regards to knowledge management.
 This way, employees who have faced a particular design issue in the past can educate their companions on how to best tackle it and resolve it in the existing setting.

 Moreover, by means of pair alternation the whole team can share similar information, as associates will handover experience among one another every time they alternate.
 Consequently, it surges corporate learning and retains the business information as now if any employee chooses to leave the business, the knowledge would be sustained with the other employees.